What is the valuation of your home?

 Nick Santoro says that when you value homes, there are three methods that you should use to determine a property’s value.
 Whether or not you plan to sell your home any time soon, knowing the value of your home is often the starting point for making wise financial decisions.

 Another factor that is very important to consider is that almost all buyers will need some form of financing such as a mortgage.
+Why is this important?
+Because a buyers mortgage lender will conduct a detailed comparative market analysis too.
+Even if there is an agreement between buyer and seller, if the buyers mortgage lenders comes up with a value that is less. then they will not lend the buyer the money to purchase the property.
 We are sharing with you the top 3 methods that they use when determining a homes valuation and thus the amount of mortgage that they will provide and approve.
 They are:

 1. The Cost Approach